eclab/flow/README.md

 5. Quit the Terminal Program

 Now you should be able to run Flow.
 Let us know if this all works.

+Note that Catalina may have added additional requirements to running Flow properly: but I don't have a Catalina machine to test on.
+Let me know if you run into issues and/or find solutions to them.

 ### Installation and Running on Windows